-- ♦ A workshop will be presented on the Saturday before the Sunday test. - ♦ The written exam will be given at the conclusion of the Saturday workshop. - The workshop will include the following: - Discussion and practice of proper dictation techniques, audibility, transcription, proofreading, policies and procedures, grading, review and practice of downloading techniques, and a dictation practice and minimock test session. - > Items needed for workshop: - Mask or steno machine - Dictation recording equipment - Flash drive for practice purposes (will be provided) - > The mini mock test will be graded by you and you will be allowed to review it with a test proctor. - Written knowledge test information presented by an English/grammar teacher (1-2 hours in length)
+- > A workshop will be presented on the Saturday before the Sunday test. - > The written exam will be given at the conclusion of the Saturday workshop. - > The workshop will include the following: - Discussion and practice of proper dictation techniques, audibility, transcription, proofreading, policies and procedures, grading, review and practice of downloading techniques, dictation practice, and a mini mock test session. - Items needed for workshop: - Mask or steno machine - Dictation recording equipment - Flash drive for practice purposes (will be provided) - The mini mock test will be graded by you, and you will be allowed to review it with a test proctor.

+Written knowledge test information workshop will be presented by an English/grammar teacher (1-2 hours in length).